Skip to main content

 Automatic Intent Classification

-Hana automatically classifies your chat requests to choose the best model and tool.
-You no longer have to remember every slash command.
+Hana automatically classifies your chat requests to choose the best model and tool flow.
+You do not need to remember internal tool names.
 Mention @Hana in the thread and describe what you want in clear language.

 Chat Use Cases